benwiz/learn/NOTES.md

 - The data structure of having an array for vertices, an array for edges, and an array for shapes is not ideal.
 I decided to take this structure from boba.js because the point of this project is to learn C and WASM not to create an optmized program.
 In this same vein, some of the updating algorithms, `updateEdges` for example, can be greatly optmized but I am more interested in C language optmizations, for exmaple when to use values vs. addresses.
 - I'm fairly certain I have some triangle duplicates, but I haven't checked.
 It's ok though because it causes variation in color which looks nice.
+- I think I must leave many of the configs as global variables in C because it's better to not pass the data back and forth between WebAssembly and JavaScript

 ## Algorithm Optimizations